Roster options

 Custom Fields

 To use any of the ten custom fields you have to set those within the options file first.
-Here are instructions for that process:
+Here are instructions for setting those up:

 Navigate to the options file for the sport and click edit content